Unlike your run-of-the-mill webpage, a landing page has one mission: to prompt visitors to take a single ‘next action.’

 See an in-depth depiction of how landing pages work here.

-Bottom line: No more wondering, “What is a landing page?”
+Bottom line: No more wondering, “What is a landing page?” or "what are landing pages used for?"
 In essence, landing pages are simply the most effective marketing tool to turn traffic into leads and leads into customers.